frontendmentorio/calculator-app/README.md

 There are multiple places you can share your solution:

-1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
+1. Share your solution page in the **#finished-projects** channel of the [community](https://www.frontendmentor.io/community).
 2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.
 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
 Please do edit them and include specific questions when you're looking for feedback.

-The more specific you are with your questions the more likely it is that another member of the community will give you feedback.
+The more specific you are with your questions, the more likely it is that another member of the community will give you feedback.

 ## Got feedback for us?